Recipes & Formulasintermediateprofessional bakers and confectioners9 min read

 Choosing and converting yeast

 All formulas quote fresh compressed yeast.
-To switch format: fresh = instant dry × 3 (so instant = fresh ÷ 3), and active dry needs ~20% more than instant and must be rehydrated in warm water (35–40°C) first (table-yeast-conversion).
+To switch format: fresh = instant dry × 3 (so instant = fresh ÷ 3), and active dry needs ~20% more than instant and must be rehydrated in warm water (35–40°C) first (see the yeast-conversion table below).
 Benevia keeps 35 days at 1–10°C; Fermipan Red instant keeps up to two years at ambient and goes straight into the mix.

 Fixing a formula that fights you

-Most preferment problems are number problems, not technique problems — too much or too little leavening for the time, the wrong PFF, salt double-counted in old dough, or percentages quoted against the wrong flour base. fault-table-preferment-formulas maps the common symptoms (flat sour loaf, bland dense loaf, dough that fissures, a sourdough that crawls) to the formula cause and the fix.
+Most preferment problems are number problems, not technique problems — too much or too little leavening for the time, the wrong PFF, salt double-counted in old dough, or percentages quoted against the wrong flour base.
+The fault table below maps the common symptoms (flat sour loaf, bland dense loaf, dough that fissures, a sourdough that crawls) to the formula cause and the fix.

 Buy the ingredients